-Fellows are encouraged to participate in the Sophomore Pathways Event: Chart Your Academic Future and in workshops on research sponsored by the University Honors program, CTRL, the Academic Support Center, or the University Library.
+Fellows are encouraged to participate in the Sophomore Pathways Event: Chart Your Academic Future and in workshops on research sponsored by the Undergraduate Studies, CTRL, the Academic Support Center, or the University Library.

 The award can be revoked or reduced if it becomes clear that other employment or classes have interfered with progress on research.

 For their participation, faculty mentors will receive $1,000 in research funds.
 Checks must be paid before April 30.
 Both the awards to the mentor and to the student can be revoked or reduced when mentors cannot fulfill or complete their responsibilities.

 The intention of this program is to give especially driven students an opportunity to really explore something in depth and at length.
 They need eight weeks of research in order to produce the beginning of a substantial project.
 In other words, the eight weeks is only a slice of a process that might take six months or a year from conception to final product.
 Thus, their summer research cannot merely be for a concurrent independent study.
 Their research, however, might find its final form in an independent study in the following year as the student’s thinking matures.
 The selection committee will need to keep such issues in mind as they decide which projects to fund.